The Society of Refugee Healthcare Providers offers several member benefits:

 - Subscription to the Journal of Immigrant and Minority Health: This is a $100 value and gives you on-line access to full articles and download to PDF.

 - Access to our Listserv: There are over 2,000 subscribers to our Listserv.
 Messages go out several times a week and members can connect with experts in the field to discuss an unlimited number of refugee healthcare topics.

-- Discounted registration for the North American Refugee Health Conference (NARHC): The Society offers one hundred dollars off the registration fee for the NARHC.
+- Discounted registration for the North American Refugee Health Conference (NARHC): The Society offers $100 off the registration fee for the NARHC.
 Sign-in as a member to receive your discount code.

 - Member-Only Content: As a member you can use the members-only portion of our website to access videos from the NARHC, educational tools, and U.S. NARHC presentations.

 - Student and Trainee Abstract Competition: The Society awards the best and runner-up of an original research abstract submitted for presentation.
 The winning author and runner-up must present their abstracts at the conference.
 The winning author receives a $500 award from the Society in addition to a guarantee of publication in the Journal of Immigrant and Minority Health.
 The runner-up receives the publication opportunity and is awarded $250.

 - Best Scientific Poster Presentation: The Society awards $250 for the “Best Scientific Poster Presentation” for the NARHC.
 This designation can be utilized by the awardee on their CV or resume.

 - Refugee Scholarships: The Society facilitates the award of scholarships for previously resettled refugees working or training in the medical field to attend the NARHC.

 - Mentorship program: Once a year, Society members can apply to be matched as mentors or mentees with other members and our Board.
 Mentorships are for a year and begin and culminate with in-person meet-ups at the NARHC.